 For those joining the excursion, sometimes booking the domestic ticket and your international flights together can be difficult.
 A travel agent can help you look at all flight options.
 It might be more cost effective to book a round trip ticket to and from Lima and book your domestic tickets separately.
-Maranatha recommends leaving Cusco before 6:00 p.m. as later flights are often cancelled if the weather is stormy.
-Make sure your return itinerary has a long enough layover in Lima to pick up your bags and check in for your international flight home.
+Make sure your itinerary has a long enough layover in Lima to pick up your bags and check in for your domestic flight to Cusco.